m13/greencatpiano.com/README.md

-This is the webpage for my wife's project: Green Cat Piano.
+This is the webpage for my wife's project.

 You can find all the sourcecode inside `./src/`.
 Published files on `./docs/`.